 For example, Mention uses it on their website call-to-action buttons.
 The color is also known to help visitors focus on one action, making it more conversion-driven.

-You will see a lot of businesses using this color for their call-to-action buttons when they want their target user to take immediate action.
+You will see many businesses using this color for their call-to-action buttons when they want their target user to take immediate action.

 Take, for example, Trello.
 The software has a free version that its target users can get started with immediately.
 They want them to know that and nudge them towards creating their first board of tasks immediately.
-So combining it with a copy that says ‘free’, they use green for their call-to-action button.
+So combining it with a copy that says ‘free’ uses green for their call-to-action button.

 Orange is a color that exudes friendliness and is cheerful for any brand to perk up their online collaterals.
 It also reflects passion and security as per the color theory and stands out on most color palettes.
 That’s another reason for marketers to use it for their call-to-action buttons.

-For example, Blogger.
-They have a dynamic hero section on the website and use an orange call-to-action button because it stands out on each palette.
+For example, Blogger has a dynamic hero section on the website and uses an orange call-to-action button because it stands out on each palette.

 One amazing thing you will notice on the Blogger platform is that the background changes into three colors in total.
 One is the above, and the other two being red and blue depending on the type of templates.
 However, their Call-to-action button remains constant.

-Pink is a shade that is often associated with a feminine touch and stands for warmth, love and nurturing.
-With a lot of businesses experimenting with color palettes today, you will see different shades of pink being used across different brand elements.
+Pink is a shade that is often associated with a feminine touch and stands for warmth, love, and nurturing.
+With many businesses experimenting with color palettes today, you will see different shades of pink being used across different brand elements.